Do you have a question?

 For any queries please contact Amélie Delaunay, Daisy Huang, or Eileen Chiu.

-The ANREV Australia Core Open End Fund Monthly Index (ACOE) saw a total return of 0.49% in March 2025.
-The ACOE includes 17 funds with a total GAV of AUD 113.62 billion.
+The ANREV Australia Core Open End Fund Monthly Index (ACOE) saw a total return of 0.36% in May 2025.
+The ACOE includes 17 funds with a total GAV of AUD 113.01billion.